East Midlands: Forestry

-Several towns in the southern part of the region, including Market Harborough, Desborough, Rothwell, Corby, Kettering, Peterborough, Thrapston, Oundle and Stamford, lie within the boundaries of what was once Rockingham Forest – designated a royal forest by William the Conqueror and was long hunted by English kings and queens.
+Several towns in the southern part of the region, including Market Harborough, Desborough, Rothwell, Corby, Kettering, Thrapston, Oundle and Stamford, lie within the boundaries of what was once Rockingham Forest – designated a royal forest by William the Conqueror and was long hunted by English kings and queens.

 The National Forest is an environmental project in central England run by The National Forest Company.
 Areas of north Leicestershire, south Derbyshire and south-east Staffordshire covering around 200 mi2 are being planted in an attempt to blend ancient woodland with new plantings.
 It stretches from the western outskirts of Leicester in the east to Burton upon Trent in the west, and is planned to link the ancient forests of Needwood and Charnwood.

 Sherwood Forest in Nottinghamshire attracts many visitors, and is perhaps best known for its ties with the legend of Robin Hood.

 Governance

 Regional financial funding decisions for the East Midlands are taken by East Midlands Councils, based in Melton Mowbray.
 East Midlands Councils is an unelected body made up of representatives of local government in the region.
 The defunct East Midlands Development Agency was headquartered next to the BBC's East Midlands office in Nottingham and made financial decisions regarding economic development in the region.
-Since the Conservative-Liberal Democrat coalition government launched its austerity programme after the 2010 general election, regional bodies such as those have been devolved to smaller groups now on a county level.
-As a region today, there is no overriding body with significant financial or planning powers for the East Midlands.
+Since the Conservative-Liberal Democrat coalition government launched its austerity programme after the 2010 general election, regional bodies such as those have been devolved to smaller groups on a county level.
+As a region, there is no overriding body with significant financial or planning powers for the East Midlands.

-Historic counties

-The historic counties ceased to be used for any administrative purpose in 1899 but remain important to some people, notably for county cricket.
+The East Midlands Combined Authority was established in 2024.